-- Speaking a voice command (English) (see Using Voice Commands on page 47). - Selecting a contact or recent call from the menu on your right scroll button (see Using Right Steering Wheel Buttons on page 46). - Choosing a number from your contact or recent calls list in the phone app. - Using the Model S on-screen dialer in the phone app.
+- Speaking a voice command (see Using Voice Commands on page 114). - Choosing a number from your contact or recent calls list in the phone app. - Using the Model 3 on-screen dialer in the phone app.

 Note: If it is safe and legal to do so, you can also initiate a call by dialing the number or selecting the contact directly from your phone.